Swimming-Club-Data-Systems/Membership/docs/docs/technical-and-tenant/custom-hostname.md

 # Custom Hostnames

 You can use your own domain name with the membership system.
-This costs an additional £2 per month, which will be billed automatically with your monthly invoice.
+Custom hostnames are included with the City plan, For other plans, this costs an additional £2 per month, which will be billed automatically with your monthly invoice.

 ## Getting started